JohnPalmer/SpaceMapper/SPECIFICATIONS.md

 ## Space Mapper Version 4 Specifications

 This file contains specifications for programming and design work being sought for a new version of Space Mapper.
-If you would like to bid on this work, please list prices separately for each item.
+If you would like to send a proposal for this work, please list price estimates separately for each item.
 Please also provide an estimate of necessary time to completetion.
-Send bids to john.palmer [at] upf.edu by 4 June 2019 at the latest.
+Send estimates to john.palmer [at] upf.edu.

 ### Background and Overview of the Project